argoste/meucci/setup/how_to.md

 written by Stefano Carlesso

+## Installation

 Feel free to use whatever platform you prefer.
 For the sake of simplicity I choose Ubuntu.
-To develop I used Ubuntu 14.04 with Xfce desktop (aka Xubuntu), Geany (text editor), Komodo Edit (text editor), Firefox, GIMP, Inkscape.
+To develop I used Ubuntu 14.04 LTS and later Ubuntu 16.04 LTS.
+I use the Xfce desktop.

+TODO: add instructions for use with Apache and other platforms (MS Windows, OSX)

+## Text editor

+A complicated IDE like Eclipse is not used.
+Instead I will use different tools for different jobs.
+Make esasier, for anybody contributing, to use the tools they are used to, for as much as it is possible.

+I've used many different text editors, like Gedit, Geany  Komodo Edit.

+## Web browsers

+Firefox and Chromium browsers.

+## Graphics

+GIMP and Inkscape for the graphics.

+##

+## Version Control

+I used Git.
+The project is hosted on GitHub.
+Comand line tools, along with git-gui.

+### Server software
+For
+easier development I think it is better to have a server running on your local machine.

+You can install it as a bundle, or use a normal server installation.

+#### Server software Bundle

+The bundle is easier to install.
+It is also easier to switch on off, so it won't affect too much your machine performance.
+In other words itr is best suited for development.
+My choice is (XAMPP)[https://www.apachefriends.org/index.html]. it exists for GNU/Linux, OS X, MS Windows.

+#### Manual install

+For deployment you must use a normal server installation because it is more secure.

 The server software is of course GNU/Linux Ubuntu 14.04 LTS,  Lighttpd, PHP5, MySQL.

-TODO: add instructions for use with Apache and other platforms (MS Windows, OSX)

-## What I did

-###Server setup

 Copied form
 [lighttpd on ubuntu community help](https://help.ubuntu.com/community/lighttpd) .